 Are there laws that prohibit hate or bias crimes against transgender people?

 Yes.
 A federal law protecting transgender people from hate crimes passed Congress in 2009, and was signed into law by President Obama.
 Furthermore, some states have transgender-inclusive hate crime laws.
-California, Colorado, Connecticut, the District of Columbia, Hawaii, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington explicitly protect transgender people in their hate crime laws.
+California, Colorado, Connecticut, Delaware, , Hawaii, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia explicitly protect transgender people in their hate crime laws.
 Transgender individuals also might find protection in states such as Arizona, Illinois, Iowa, Kansas, Louisiana, New York, Nevada, New Hampshire, Tennessee, and Wisconsin, where hate crime laws cover perceived sexual orientation.
 A list of "Jurisdictions with Transgender-Inclusive Hate Crime Laws" is available at http://transgenderlaw.org/hatecrimelaws/index.htm.

 Is cross-dressing against the law

 In general, no. Bans on cross-dressing have been successfully challenged and many cities have taken steps in recent years to remove even unenforced laws banning cross-dressing from their books.
 However, a few localities (e.g. Benson, Minnesota; Haddon Township, Hillsborough Township, Montvale, Paulsboro, Pilesgrove Township, Ridgefield, South River, Woodbury and Woodcliff Lake, New Jersey; Meadville, Pennsylvania) still have such laws in place.
 Anyone ticketed or arrested under a cross-dressing law should think about fighting back in court, because there's a good chance that the law will be ruled unconstitutional.